Skip to content

 • Manifold alignment: How well the code aligns with the principal quality directions

-Aesthetic scoring
+Structural scoring

 Dimension Weight Source